thanos-io/thanos/docs/proposals/201909_bucketfile.md

 func (f *BucketFile) Prefetch(ranges []*Range) (chan error, error) {...}
 ```

 BucketFile appends new pages to `pendingPages`, waits for next time to fetch.
 So that we can combine multiple queries to ones.

 When fetching combined pages,
 if an error occurs, BucketFile will send the error to callers via the `pendingChan` channel,
 if no error occurs, BucketFile will close the `pendingChan` channel.

 If callers receive an error from the channel, then prefetch failed.
 If callers receive nil (zero value of error, after channel closed) from the channel, then prefetch done.

 Each time to fetch pending pages，BucketFile will reset `pendingPages`, `pendingReaders` and `pendingChan`.

 ### In-memory object

 Each IndexReader decodes [postings offset block](https://github.com/prometheus/prometheus/blob/master/tsdb/docs/format/index.md#postings-offset-table) and [label offset block](https://github.com/prometheus/prometheus/blob/master/tsdb/docs/format/index.md#label-offset-table) into memory object for sequential and random accesses.

 Each BucketFile has a `pages` bitmap, but the bitmap uses very small memory.

-For inactive IndexReaders, if the inactive duration (`now.Sub(lastQueryTime)`) greats than a configured duration (e.g. 15 mins), then IndexReader will remove in-memory objects and close file descriptor and mmap in IndexFile.
+For inactive IndexReaders, if the inactive duration (`now.Sub(lastQueryTime)`) is greater than a configured duration (e.g. 15 mins), then IndexReader will remove in-memory objects and close file descriptor and mmap in IndexFile.
 This will reduce memory usage.

 **NOTE**: The `pages` bitmap in BucketFile should always be kept in memory until the server is closed.

 ### Preload blocks on startup

-The latest blocks will be queried mostly.
+The latest blocks will be queried the most.

 Preload `the last N hours` (configurable) blocks on startup.
 This will fetch index files from object storage and decode bytes into in-memory objects.

 ### Local Files

 Because the max size of a index file is 64 GiB, and the max size of a chunks file is 128 MiB.

 So we can set the size of a local index file to 64 GiB, set the size of a local chunks file to 128 MiB

 The size is used to create a sparse file and mmap a file.

 ### Object storage byte ranges

 Currently, different provider clients implement byte ranges differently.
 We need to wrap their implementations and export the same api.

  I think byte ranges in [minio-go](https://github.com/minio/minio-go/blob/master/api-get-options.go#L99-L128) is a good example: